 The Rosenberg Police Department takes pride in hiring and training the most elite Police Officers.
 We are a proactive department with the goal of deterring criminal activity, making the City of Rosenberg a better place to live.
 We don’t just give you the title of Police Officer, we allow you to be a cop.
 We are searching for problem solving individuals that possess unquestionable integrity, a dynamic work ethic, and someone ready for a challenge, not complacency.

+To qualify for a Police Officer position, you must already be a certified Texas Peace Officers or currently enrolled in a Texas police academy with an approaching graduation date.
 Below you will find information about the minimum requirements, hiring process and the physical agility test.

 - Applicant must be a high school graduate or equivalent.